~ Relax and handle stress with greater ease.

 ~ Be compassionate, patient, present and aware.

-~ Have compassion with others, & take better care of yourself.
+~ Have compassion with others & take better care of yourself.

-DYC offers 8 week series and intro workshops in Mindfulness Based Stress Reduction (MBSR) a non-sectarian practice that develops concentration, insight and compassion.
+DYC offers an 8 week series and intro workshops in Mindfulness Based Stress Reduction (MBSR) a non-sectarian practice that develops concentration, insight and compassion.

 The techniques of Mindfulness Meditation increase one’s moment-by-moment awareness of the ordinary mind-body processes.
 By enabling you to pay closer attention to what is happening within you - your thoughts, feelings and emotions - Mindfulness Meditation helps you better understand what is happening to you.
 As this awareness is cultivated, blockages and limiting forces become conscious, are observed with detachment, and are released.
 Everyone can develop skill in this simple technique, and benefit from this practice.